TheLearneer/Lz77-Uncompression/README.md

 # Lz77-Uncompression
 This is the function That I am making to uncompress the Lz77 data in the pokemon rom.

-This is not yet complete...
-I am still trying to figure out some errors that are seen while debugging this function...

-Any sort of help will be appreciated.
-THANKS :)
+Finally its working perfectly :)

+Next to the compression... any help regarding it will also be hugely appreciated... :)